MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ImagesForAudienceAds.md

 ## Choose the right imagery

-- Make sure to upload high-quality images—they should not pixelate or degrade across screens.
+- Make sure to upload high-quality imagesâ€”they should not pixelate or degrade across screens.
 For minimum and recommended dimensions, see [Image specifications](#image-specifications).
 - Choose images that align with your brand and are clearly relevant to the product or service you're advertising.
-However, don't just use a logo or image of your product—you'll want images that are more widely applicable.
+However, don't just use a logo or image of your productâ€”you'll want images that are more widely applicable.
 For example, lifestyle images that are relatable for your target audience will entice them to buy your product or service.
 - Becuase we crop images to fit aspect ratios, we don't guarantee that images with text or logo overlays will show the full text or logo ([learn more about smart image cropping](hlp_BA_PROC_SmartCropping.md)).
 Instead, we recommend that you use your **Logo** and **Call to action** assets.
 You can also use your **Description**, **Short headline**, and **Long headline** for ad messaging.
 If text is required for legal or other reasons, you can add a **Disclaimer** and we guarantee that your ads will always appear with the disclaimer.
 - Review your images in the ad preview tool before saving your ad to ensure that they look as expected in all aspect ratios.
 Re-crop your images as necessary.